-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2010-2011 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

-Tuition: XXXXXXXXXXXXX XXXXXXXXXXXXX
+Tuition: XXXXXXXXXXXXXX XXXXXXXXXXXXX

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district \$4,440 \$4,440
+In-district \$5,145 \$5,145

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district): \$4,440 \$4,440
+In-state (out-of-district): \$5,145 \$5,145

 G1 PUBLIC INSTITUTIONS

-Out-of-state: \$13,740 \$13,740
+Out-of-state: \$15,765 \$15,765

 G1 NONRESIDENT ALIENS

-Tuition: \$13,740 \$13,740
+Tuition: \$15,765 \$15,765

-G1 REQUIRED FEES: \$1,052 \$1,052
+G1 REQUIRED FEES: \$1,122 \$1,122

 G1 ROOM AND BOARD:

 (on-campus) N/A N/A

 G1 ROOM ONLY:

 (on-campus) N/A N/A

 G1 BOARD ONLY:

 (on-campus meal plan) N/A N/A

-r ,

-G1 Comprehensive tuition and room and d board fee (if your
+G1 Comprehensive tuition and room a

+college cannot provide separate tu ition and room and

+board fees): N/A

+G1 Other: International students must also pay an "International I student service fee" o